Platform"HybriLIT"

 Niagara R4206SG

-Technical characteristics of the Niagara R4206SG server and the Ampere A100 graphics accelerator:
+Technical specifications of the Niagara R4206SG server and the Ampere A100 GPU accelerator:

 Niagara R4206SG: